Kiira College Butiki: History

-The school was founded by the Busoga local administration (known as the "lukiiko" in Lusoga) in 1959 to improve education among the Basoga boys.
-The only school in Busoga region that was for Boys was Busoga College Mwiri.
-However, while initially Mwiri was intended to offer education to only sons of members of the Busoga royal family including chiefs and other prominent Busoga political figures with a few locals, this vision was thrown into tatters when Mwiri (presumably from political pressures) embarked on recruiting students from other areas in Uganda.
-Competition for enrollment became so stiff in that, the enrollment of the Basoga boys was dismal.
-This led to the Busoga Local lukiiko to establish another boys-only school to serve the Basoga boys, hence Kiira College Butiki.
-However, the same enrollment ghosts from Busoga College Mwiri haunted Butiki and the latter also embarked on a national recruitment for boys from other areas of Uganda.
+The school was founded by the Busoga local administration (known as the "lukiiko" in Lusoga) in 1959 to improve education among Basoga boys.
+The only school in Busoga region that was for boys was Busoga College Mwiri.
+However, while initially Mwiri was intended to offer education to only sons of members of the Busoga royal family, including chiefs and other prominent Busoga political figures, with a few locals, this vision was destroyed when Mwiri (presumably from political pressures) embarked on recruiting students from other areas in Uganda.
+Competition for enrollment became so stiff that the enrollment of the Basoga boys was dismal.
+This led the Busoga local lukiiko to establish another boys-only school to serve Basoga, hence Kiira College Butiki.
+However, the same problems from Busoga College Mwiri haunted Butiki, which also embarked on national recruitment for boys from other areas of Uganda.
 There is a long known historical academic "rivalry" between students from Mwiri and Butiki.

-Butiki falls in the category of Public schools in Uganda.
+Butiki falls in the category of public schools in Uganda.
 Public schools are mainly Government aided institutions through the Ministry of Education.
-Until recently, (in the mid 1990s), Public schools were considered to be more powerful in academic terms compared to private schools.
+Until recently, (in the mid-1990s), Public schools were considered to be more powerful in academic terms compared to private schools.
 However, with the introduction of a privatized economy by the NRM government in the 1990s, many private schools embarked on a policy of recruiting academic staff from public schools, and some private schools have recently started outperforming the historical public schools (based on the pass rate in National exams such as UCE and UACE).

 However, there's still a historical academic pride that exists among many graduates of the historical (established before the late 1960s) public schools and entry into these public schools is still a competitive enterprise for students.